cwmat-tg/cloud_gis_etl/readme.md

 More info on SAM setup can be found: https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-specification-template-anatomy.html

-To deploy, run `sam deploy` from a command prompt once the above files have been configured.
+To deploy, run `sam build` then `sam deploy` from a command prompt once the above files have been configured.

 Alternatively you can run `sam deploy --guided` to get a CLI wizard to help you deploy.